 How Does Home Life Affect a Nurse’s Mood?

 Besides the normal family obligations nurses encounter as a spouse and a parent, they also may be experiencing difficulties at home.
-Any kind of strain at home can affect a nurse's mood and job performance.
-Nurses may find it hard to pay attention to their nursing responsibilities for these reasons:
+Any kind of strain at home can affect a nurse’s mood and job performance.
+Pandemic-related situations like quarantines, school closures and illness have added to the complex challenges nurses experience at home.
+Nurses may find it hard to pay attention to their nursing responsibilities for reasons such as:

 - An unemployed spouse